dmitry-ivanov/laravel-testing-tools/README.md

 $this->seeArtisanOutput('Hello, World!');
 ```

-Also, path to text file containing output can be provided:
+The path to the text file containing output can be provided:

 ```php
 $this->seeArtisanOutput('correct.output.txt');